The Fabric & Fiber Studio

 The Fabric & Fiber Studio is a working environment.
 Before you apply, it's important to understand what that means in practice.

-Members are expected to arrive at every session with real work in progress and genuine questions about it.
-This means physical pieces, collections in development, or decisions about direction or practice that are already being actively worked through - not simply concepts you're considering or ideas you'd like opinions on.
+Members are expected to arrive at every session with something real to examine - work in progress, decisions being actively worked through, or questions that have been genuinely sitting with them - and the willingness to look at it with clear eyes.
+This means physical pieces, collections in development, or professional questions already in motion not simply concepts you're considering or ideas you'd like opinions on.
 Something must already be underway and something must already be at stake.

 Feedback in this studio is direct and focused entirely on the work.
 You will be expected to receive it with openness and respond to it through action between sessions.
 What you do between sessions carries equal weight to what happens inside the studio.